 Nationwide, Ohio State University form AgTech Innovation Hub

 The Controlled Environment Agriculture Research Center (CEARC) will provide a platform for interdisciplinary research at the nexus of horticulture and crop science, engineering, entomology, plant pathology, food science, computer science, and human nutrition/health.
 The $35.8 million project is scheduled for completion this fall at the CFAES Waterman Agricultural and Natural Resources Laboratory and will offer dynamic platforms for hands-on teaching, outreach, and engagement activities.
+Click here for a tour of the facility.

 The multispecies animal learning center will bring people and animals together for hands-on learning, public events, and Extension programming.
 Practicing and teaching precision agriculture in animal production are among the motivations behind the center.
 So is having an appropriate setting for public discussions and research involving animal welfare and food production.